Small Estates

 How is the procedure different for a small estate than a regular informal probate?

-How do I close a small estate?
+How do I ask the court to close a small estate?

 When does my appointment as Personal Representative end?